 Restaurants and bars have also profited.
 Spending at those businesses has climbed 6.5 percent from a year ago.

 Economists watch the retail sales report closely because it provides the first indication each month of the willingness of Americans to spend.
-Consumer spending drives 70 percent of the economy.
-Yet retail sales account for only about one-third of spending, with services such as haircuts and Internet access making up the other two-thirds.
+Consumer spending drives about 70 percent of the economy.
+Yet retail sales account for only about one-third of spending, with services such as haircuts and Internet access making up the remaining two-thirds.